Ozempic, Wegovy may help mental health, substance disorders – DW – 01/27/2025

 And because the analysis was performed on veterans' medical records, it disproportionately applies to predominantly white men, a limitation acknowledged by the researchers.

-Of the 1.2 million records used for the study, nearly 4 in 5 belonged to white people, about 95% were men and 80% were aged over 60.
+Of the 1.2 million records used for the study, nearly four in five belonged to white people, about 95% were men and 80% were aged over 60.

 Edited by: Zulfikar Abbany